CaliforniaHerps.com

 Click the map to enlarge.

-Click Here to see a map of the ranges of all formerly recognized subspecies.
+Click Here to see a map of the ranges of all of the formerly-recognized subspecies.

 Click Here

-to see a map of the ranges of the former subspecies in California.
+to see a map of the ranges of the formerly-recognized subspecies in California.

 Elevational Range